Religion in the Song dynasty: Lu Jiuyuan (1139-1192)

 Lu Jiuyuan (1139-1192) was the sixth son in an elite militia family.
 He grew up repeatedly hearing about the tragedy of the Jingkang Incident, which caused him to take up archery and horsemanship.
 Lu constantly visited soldiers and discussed his grand strategies for taking back Jurchen occupied territory with them.
 He wrote five essays describing point by point how the territory could be retaken, even attracting the attention of the emperor.
 After passing the provincial examinations in 1162, Lu chose not to serve as keeper of records, citing family reasons.

-He passed the jinshi examination in 1172 and was subsequently appointed to the Law Code Office as reviser.
+He passed the jinshi examination in 1172 and was appointed to the Law Code Office as reviser.
 In 1175, Lu met Zhu Xi and engaged in a debate on the nature of Neo-Confucianism.
 In 1187, Lu was appointed to oversee the Veneration of the Way Monastery, which allowed him to return to his hometown of Jinqi (in modern Jiangxi).
 During his time there, Lu attracted a large following.
 In 1191, he was appointed prefect of Jingmen Commandery (in modern Hubei).
 Lu Jiuyuan died the following year.

 Lu Jiuyuan regarded the heart/mind as innately good and insisted that the mind in itself was sufficient to achieve self-cultivation.
 He believed that the mind was the universe itself and thus external stimuli, such as books, were unnecessary.
 One only needed introspection and contemplation.
 Unlike Zhu Xi, who believed in the thorough examination of the external world to achieve self-cultivation, Lu thought that "self-realisation of the most enlightened kind is never at a great remove from what and who we ourselves already are."

 Critics

 Chen Liang (1143-1194)

 Chen Liang was a friend of Zhu Xi.
 He criticized Zhu's ideals for being too unrealistic and unsuitable for the geopolitical reality of the Southern Song.
 Chen believed that the world was more empirically complex than Zhu's system portrayed.
-Chen said that he simply didn't agree with "joining together principles and [complex] affairs [as neatly and artificially] as if they were barrel hoops."
+Chen said that he simply did not agree with "joining together principles and [complex] affairs [as neatly and artificially] as if they were barrel hoops."